A1Liu/DataStruct/src/linkedList/RoadMap.md

 Command | Description
 -- | --
-add <number> | adds a number to the list addmode | goes into adding mode.
-Escape character is exit, or use a different command to escape rm <number> | removes a number from the list remode | goes into remove mode.
-Escape character is exit, or use a different command to escape rm all | delete the entire list print | prints out the list exit | escape the program
+add <number> | adds a number to the list add | goes into adding mode.
+Typing an integer will automatically add it to the list. rm <number> | removes a number from the list rm | goes into remove mode.
+Typing an integer will automatically remove it from the list. rm all | delete the entire list close | exits remove/add mode. print | prints out the list exit | exit the program

 ### User Input Handler
 General input